ljpetkovic/Charcot_circulations/README.md

 ## Script

 The `script/tfidf_bm25_bert.py` Python script generates the CSV file(s) with the scores for each concept across the two corpora, based on the TF-IDF, BM-25 and BERTScore metrics.
-By discarding generic terms, like *cerveau* (brain), *os* (bone), etc., we have retained a restricted list of terms or expressions popularised by Charcot, such as *hystérie* (hysteria), *sclérose latérale* (lateral sclerosis), etc.
+By discarding generic terms, like *cerveau* (brain), *os* (bone), etc., we have retained a restricted list of terms or expressions popularised by Charcot, such as *hystérie* (hysteria), *sclérose latérale amyotrophique* (amyotrophic lateral sclerosis), etc.

 ---